 The do’s and don’ts for traveling in Egypt I have written here will help you have a more relaxing and safe journey.

 There is so much delicious food to eat throughout Egypt, and you should try it all!
 My personal favorite is shawarma; a delicious shaved meat that I can’t get enough of.
 No matter if you get street food or go to a sit-down restaurant you’ll find scrumptious food cooked fresh with plenty of Egyptian hospitality.
 During your time in Egypt make sure you try:

 - Mahshi: stuffed grapes leaves.

 Do: Carry small Egyptian pound bills and coins

-Many place you’ll visit in Egypt or want to buy something from don’t take credit cards.
-It is easier to carry cash in small bills for many places too.
+Most places you’ll visit in Egypt or want to buy something from don’t take credit cards.
+It is easier to carry cash in small bills when it comes to money in Egypt.
 Additionally, it is easier to have exact change, especially when you’re in a market or buying street food.

 Do: Learn some Arabic phrases during your trip to Egypt

 Learning Arabic phrases during a visit to Egypt will not only help you get around more easily, locals will be thankful for your effort.
+While there will be many locals that speak English working at and guiding tours around the many temples of Egypt, most people only speak Arabic.
 Here are a few common Arabic phrases that will help you get around during your time in Egypt:

 Do: Respect Egyptian temples and monuments

 I’ll step off my soapbox now.
-But seriously, please help preserve the monuments of ancient Egypt and don’t tale photos when it isn’t allowed.
+But seriously, please help preserve the monuments of ancient Egypt, and don’t take photos when it isn’t allowed.